libero/walking-skeleton/README.md

 # Libero walking skeleton

-This repo contains experiments that will comprise a walking skeleton of the Libero publishing system.
+This repo contains a walking skeleton of the Libero publishing system.
+It does not contain production-ready/polished code, but is a representation of how Libero can work.

 Execute `./example.sh` in your terminal to follow a demo.
 This shows: